MasumA009/infrastructure-as-code/infrastructure-as-code.md

 ![Alt text](images/Screenshot%202023-06-05%20135625.png)

-1. We (the devloper) can use something like vagrant to create virtual machines,
+1. We (the devloper) can use something like vagrant to create virtual machines, we can then use ssh to connect to a controller.

-2. 1 of these machines is called an Ansible controller.
+2. 1 of the machines we will make is called an Ansible controller.
 This is like the root node, only 1 device needs this installed as we can control all other virtual machines from here.
 We connect through it via ssh.

 3. another machine is called the app machine/node, and the last machine is called the db machine/node. we can connect to these through passwords via the controller machine.